datahub-project/datahub/metadata-ingestion/transformers.md

 ### Installing the package

-Now that we've defined the transformer, we can set up the package to install it and make it visible to the ingestion framework.
-To do so, create a `setup.py` in the same directory:
+Now that we've defined the transformer, we need to make it visible to DataHub.
+This can be done by making sure the Python file is available as a local import.

+Alternatively, create a `setup.py` in the same directory as our transform script to make it visible globally.
+After installing this package (e.g. with `python setup.py` or `pip install -e .`), our module will be installed and importable as `custom_transform_example`.

 ```python
 from setuptools import find_packages, setup